Mario Kart World Review

-As a kid the original SNES release blew my mind, and quickly became one of my most rented games of all time.
-I loved being able to freely drive around the tracks in "3D" and I spent countless hours just playing around in the battle mode.
-This freedom was unlike anything else I had seen at the time, and despite not ever owning it myself, it kept me coming back for more and more.
-As the years went on I'd eventually play Mario Kart 64 and rent Mario Kart Double Dash, but finally own Mario Kart DS (which was also my first online console game).
+The Mario Kart series holds a very long and special history for me.
+As a kid, the original SNES release blew my mind and quickly became one of my most rented games of all time.
+I loved being able to freely drive around the tracks in "3D" and spent countless hours just playing around in the battle mode.
+This sense of freedom was unlike anything else I had seen at the time, and despite never owning it myself, it kept me coming back for more.
+As the years went on, I'd eventually play Mario Kart 64, rent Mario Kart: Double Dash, and finally own Mario Kart DS (which was also my first online console game).

-It didn't take long for Mario Kart DS to become an all time favorite, and one I would return to time and time again until the release of Mario Kart Wii.
-From there I'd spend day after day in the summer playing local online with friends and family, and the game would become our go to when we had nothing else to do.
-Mario Kart 7 would replace it for me later on, and I received Mario Kart Super Circuit thanks to being a 3DS ambassador, but 7 eventually became one of my most played 3DS games in general.
+It didn't take long for Mario Kart DS to become an all-time favorite, one I would return to time and time again until the release of Mario Kart Wii.
+From there, I'd spend day after day in the summer playing local online with friends and family.
+The game became our go-to when we had nothing else to do.
+Mario Kart 7 would replace it for me later on; I received Mario Kart: Super Circuit thanks to being a 3DS ambassador, but 7 eventually became one of my most played 3DS games in general.
 Mario Kart 8 was actually the first title in the series I didn't care about as much (although I still played with family when I had the chance), but the Switch release of Mario Kart 8 Deluxe once again became an addiction.

-After everything was said and done, Mario Kart is a series that has been special to me nearly my entire life, and I can't help but think back on all the memories I've made while playing it.
-All those late nights with friends and family, all the crazy online matches, and the holidays where my family would gather around the TV to get some races in; these are moments I'll always treasure, and I honestly can't even imagine a world where Mario Kart didn't exist.
-It would've changed so much for me if it hadn't.
+After everything was said and done, Mario Kart is a series that has been special to me nearly my entire life.
+I can't help but think back on all the memories I've made while playing it.
+All those late nights with friends and family, all the crazy online matches, and the holidays where my family would gather around the TV to get some races in—these are moments I'll always treasure.
+I honestly can't even imagine a world where Mario Kart didn't exist; it would have changed so much for me.

-That being said, the announcement of Mario Kart World didn't necessarily excite me, but I was still really happy to see the next entry in the series finally be announced.
-I knew it wouldn't feature all of my favorite tracks (thankfully Mario Kart 8 Deluxe is still there for me on that front), but the new open world did sound interesting, and the new gameplay mechanics caught my eye as well.
-I liked what I saw with the new version of the wall riding, and the vast roster of characters of characters reminded me of the good old days of countless unlockables (oh Mario Power Tennis how I still miss you).
-Still, I was curious just how well the open world would actually be handled, and how the new gameplay structure would actually hold up.
+That being said, the announcement of Mario Kart World didn't necessarily excite me, but I was still genuinely happy to see the next entry in the series finally unveiled.
+I knew it wouldn't feature all of my favorite tracks (thankfully, Mario Kart 8 Deluxe is still there for me on that front), but the new open world did sound interesting, and the new gameplay mechanics caught my eye as well.
+I liked what I saw with the new version of wall riding, and the vast roster of characters reminded me of the good old days of countless unlockables (oh, Mario Power Tennis, how I still miss you).
+Still, I was curious just how well the open world would actually be handled, and how the new gameplay structure would hold up.

-Besides being a Mario Kart fan, I am a huge racing fan as well, and I've played countless open world racers in my time.
-From Need to Speed, to Forza Horizon, to Midnight Club, and Test Drive Unlimited and The Crew; racing games have always been a "comfort" game of sorts for me, and one can't help but think back to these titles when seeing Mario Kart World's change in format.
-However after spending quite a bit of time with the game I can safely say that comparing Mario Kart World to other open world racers isn't really fair, and that this game really should be thought of as its own entity.
+Besides being a Mario Kart fan, I'm also a huge racing fan, and I've played countless open-world racers in my time.
+From Need for Speed to Forza Horizon, Midnight Club, Test Drive Unlimited, and The Crew; racing games have always been a "comfort" game of sorts for me.
+One can't help but think back to these titles when seeing Mario Kart World's change in format.
+However, after spending quite a bit of time with the game, I can safely say that comparing Mario Kart World to other open-world racers isn't really fair, and that this game truly should be thought of as its own entity.
 This is Mario Kart to its core, with an extra layer added onto it.

 The Core Gameplay:

 The core of Mario Kart has not changed with Mario Kart World.
-This is a racing game with different gameplay modes and goals to complete.
-Your standard race has you trying to get to the finish line first, and to do that you have only a handful of tools and abilities at your disposal - many of which fans will already be familiar with.
+This is fundamentally a racing game with different gameplay modes and goals to complete.
+In your standard race, you're trying to get to the finish line first, and to do that, you have a handful of familiar tools and abilities at your disposal.

-On top of this, the other major change is the removal of the glider and underwater sections, which have been replaced with your kart sprouting wings, and water now transforms it into a boat.
-Car customization has also been removed, and the game has adopted the original "unlock a kart and select it" format seen in games prior to Mario Kart 8.
+On top of this, the other major change in Mario Kart World is the removal of the glider and underwater sections.
+These have been replaced with your kart sprouting wings for aerial segments, and water now transforms it into a boat.
+Car customization has also been removed; the game has adopted the original "unlock a kart and select it" format seen in games prior to Mario Kart 8.
 This streamlines the experience slightly, but the large selection of characters means there are plenty of ways to mix and match your characters, allowing for multiple stat builds to give you an edge.
-Of course coins make their return in this title as well, which helps your characters go faster the more they hold (with a cap of 20), and one cannot forget the random items picked up from item boxes in races.

-These also help give you an edge, with better items dropping for those in back, and more defensive items being selected when you are up front.
-Mario Kart World features some new items and balance changes to existing ones, but for the most part it is the same old system we've come to know and love (and sometimes hate)!
+Of course, coins make their return in this title as well, which help your characters go faster the more they collect (with a cap of 20).
+And one can't forget the random items picked up from item boxes during races.
+These also help give you an edge, with better items dropping for those in back, and more defensive items being selected when you're up front.
+Mario Kart World features some new items and balance changes to existing ones, but for the most part, it's the same old system we've come to know and love (and sometimes hate)!

-With the game now also featuring races of 24 players, there is a larger number of players who will receive better items based on their placement, and that helps make the races even more chaotic than in the past.
-The new item balance goes a long way to help keep even the 24th placed player in the game, and players in 1st have more ways to dodge the dreaded Blue Shell as well.
-In other words, those who fear that 24 players might be a bit overkill and break the game's previous balance can rest easy, as the game doesn't seem any less fair than the games that came before it.
-There might be a few things here and there that could be improved, but for the most part everything works just as intended.
+With the game now featuring 24-player races, a larger number of players will receive better items based on their placement, which helps make the races even more chaotic than in the past.
+The new item balance goes a long way to keep even the 24th-placed player in the game, and players in 1st have more ways to dodge the dreaded Blue Shell.
+In other words, those who fear that 24 players might be overkill and break the game's previous balance can rest easy; the game doesn't seem any less fair than its predecessors.
+There might be a few minor things that could be improved, but for the most part, everything works just as intended.

 That being said, the gameplay modes offered here are actually quite a bit different from the past, even though some of them are technically returning ones.